 Manufacturing of a Controlled Substance

-The State or even the Federal government can charge a person for playing a part in the cultivation or manufacture of a drug.
+The State or the Federal government often charge a person for playing a part in the cultivation or manufacture of a drug.
 The term “manufacture” can include preparing, packaging, repackaging, labeling, relabeling or processing of an imitation controlled substance, either directly or indirectly.
 The term “cultivation” can include such things as planting cannabis seeds.
 Drugs are classified as schedule 1 through 5, and depending on the classification and the amount you manufactured, the penalties vary.